King-Talon23/assignment-tracker/README.md

-This program is meant to remind me off assignments and when they are due
+This program is meant to remind me of assignments and when they are due

 It takes in the name of the class, the assignment and the due date